Bobbing about, like falsified flotsam, floating upon a sea of misinformation, ceramic coating myths pollute the internet with their ilk.

 - Placing a dirty car cover over the vehicle

 Is it Possible to Prevent Swirl Marks?

-Step 3 – Use a Chamois to Remove Surface Water
+Step #3: Use a Clean Microfiber Towel to Remove Water

 Can Swirl Marks Be Removed?